A tactical time slot management problem under mixed logit demand: Solution approach

-In this section, we present our Route-First Time-Second (RFTS) constructive heuristic, which optimizes route planning first, followed by time slot allocation.
-The detailed heuristic approach is provided in Algorithm \ref{alg:init}.

-The construction phase employs the Cluster-First Route-Second (CFRS) heuristic, adapted from \citet{Gillett1974AProblem}, which consists of two main steps.
-Firstly, the K-means clustering algorithm groups customers based on their geographical proximity, prioritizing the spatial efficiency of vehicle routes while disregarding temporal delivery constraints.
+Our constructive heuristic, called RFTS, first generates a route plan and then allocates time slots.
+It adapts the Cluster-First Route-Second (CFRS) heuristic from \citet{Gillett1974AProblem}, which consists of two main steps.
+A detailed description of the heuristic is provided in Algorithm~\ref{alg:init}.

+Firstly, the K-means algorithm clusters customers based on their geographical proximity, prioritizing the spatial efficiency of vehicle routes while ignoring temporal delivery constraints.
 We explore various configurations for the number of clusters, each corresponding to a vehicle's route.
-The optimal number of clusters is chosen based on the configuration that yields the lowest delivery cost while maintaining the number of vehicles within the interval $[|K|-\zeta, |K|]$ (line \ref{algline:cluster}).
+Among these, we select the configuration with the lowest delivery cost that keeps the number of vehicles within the interval $[|K|-\zeta, |K|]$ (line~\ref{algline:cluster}), where $K$ is the maximum number of available vehicles.

-Afterwards, we check if all clusters meet the capacity constraints.
+Afterwards, we check if all clusters meet capacity constraints.
 If a cluster exceeds the limit, we remove the fewest possible customers to bring the demand down to the allowed level.
 Then, we see if these customers can be added to other clusters without exceeding their capacities.
-If this isn't possible, we create a new cluster for these customers (line \ref{algline:capacity}).

-Following clustering, the next step involves optimizing routes within each cluster using the Nearest Neighbor heuristic.
+If this is not possible, we create a new cluster for these customers (line~\ref{algline:capacity}).
+Following clustering, routes are constructed within each cluster using the nearest neighbor search to reduce travel distance.
 Routes originate from the depot, servicing all assigned customers within the cluster before returning to the depot.
-This routing approach minimizes travel distance, thereby reducing overall routing costs (line \ref{algline:NN}).
+This routing approach aims to reduce travel distance, decreasing routing costs (line~\ref{algline:NN}).

-Upon establishing the optimal routes, time slots are assigned to each customer using a forward assignment process.
+Once routes are constructed, time slots are assigned to each customer using a forward assignment process.
 Starting from the depot at the beginning of the operational day, the earliest possible time slot ($\underline{T}_c$) for each customer is determined based on cumulative travel time along the route.
-This forward assignment ensures that each customer's earliest service times are captured as the vehicle progresses through its route (line \ref{algline:forward_t}).
+This forward assignment ensures that each customer's earliest service time is captured as the vehicle progresses through its route (line~\ref{algline:forward_t}).